HEWERS89/BB_Gym/README.md

 The contact page has simple layout easy to use for contact in person by visiting or via a contact form complete with submit button.

+## Classes

+This page shows the current gym schedule in an easy to read layout.

 ## Design

 # Colour scheme